nova-pkgs/python/Doc/library/os.rst

   through the :mod:`os` module, but using them is of course a threat to portability.

-* All functions accepting path or file names accept both bytes and string objects, and result in an object of the same type, if a path or file name is returned.

-* On VxWorks, os.fork, os.execv and os.spawn*p* are not supported.
+* An "Availability: Unix" note means that this function is commonly found on Unix systems.
+It does not make any claims about its existence on a specific operating system.

+* If not separately noted, all functions that claim "Availability: Unix" are supported on Mac OS X, which builds on a Unix core.

+..
+Availability notes get their own line and occur at the end of the function
+.. documentation.

 .. note::

-   All functions in this module raise :exc:`OSError` (or subclasses thereof) in the case of invalid or inaccessible file names and paths, or other arguments that have the correct type, but are not accepted by the operating system.
+   All functions in this module raise :exc:`OSError` in the case of invalid or inaccessible file names and paths, or other arguments that have the correct type, but are not accepted by the operating system.

 .. exception:: error